 The reasoning behind the design of such products is so that people can access the toilet easier, making it ideal not just for average users, but also some elderly, handicapped, and the infirm.
 The standing up, and seated distance is lower, resulting in less pressure on users joints and bones.

 Over the years, these have been deployed in commercial settings to accommodate a wider range of physical needs.
 However, more recently, it's becoming quite common in the residential sector too.

 Where fifteen inches were seen as problematic for some people, companies came up with a new idea to make their products taller.
 There are several ways a unit offering a universal height can be beneficial to the average user.

-Less range of motion required - Because they are higher, there is a shorter distance between being seated and standing.
+Less range of motion required - Because they are high rise toilets, there is a shorter distance between being seated and standing.
 Making them a great choice for people who struggle bending down and getting up.

 Less pressure on joints - The lower your seated, the harder you'll find pressure hitting your joints and muscles.
 But more specifically, your knees and leg muscles.
 Being that little bit higher up takes a fair amount of that stress out of the equation.